 One from an individual who can address the candidate's ability as a prospective teacher.

 Documentation of 25 hours of experience with children or youth.
 The experience must be with the age group for which the applicant intends to seek certification.
 This would rule out, for example, working in the university tutoring center.
 Special education candidates should have experience working with persons with disabilities, e.g., camp experience, Special Olympics, respite care.
 For additional options, contact the Community Service Learning Center.

 Completion of at least 60 semester credits and junior status.

 Completion of university course requirements or test equivalents in Writing 150 and Mathematics 110.

 Review procedures for those who have been convicted or pled no contest to a felony or certain misdemeanors are available from the College of Education.
 Conviction or a plea of no contest may cause the candidate to be denied for admission, field placement, or final certification.
 Review Academic Policy above.

-11. Copies of degree analysis and current course listings of classes being taken at another college or university.
+10. Copies of MyPath and current course listings of classes being taken at another college or university.